Restoration Kids exists to keep kids safe, to love them well, and to show them Jesus.

 What is the philosophy behind Kids Road?

 We believe that Jesus loved to teach children and that they can handle biblical truth at a young age.
 We also believe that parents are called to be the primary shepherds of their children.
-In other words, Kids Road does not only exist to teach children; it exists to equip parents to teach their children.
+In other words, Restoration Kids does not only exist to teach children; it exists to equip parents to teach their children.

-Our Children's ministry is organized under the "ROUTE 11" concept.
+Our ministry is organized under the "ROUTE 11" concept.
 We believe in the importance of establishing a strong gospel foundation by the age of 11.
 This is accomplished through: teaching on Sundays, equipping parents with tools and skills to pastor their homes, and by actively incorporating children into the church body.
 Our desire is to include our children and youth in the service as soon as possible.

 The success of our mission is dependent upon different mile-markers.
 Our markers are broken down by ages to help us evaluate the success of our mission as our kids move from one age group to the next: